general-CbIC/poolex/README.md

 ## Contributions

-If you feel something can be improved, or have any questions about certain behaviours or pieces of implementation, please feel free to file an issue.
-Proposed changes should be taken to issues before any PRs to avoid wasting time on code which might not be merged upstream.
+If you feel something can be improved, or have any questions about certain behaviors or pieces of implementation, please feel free to file an issue.
+Proposed changes should be taken to issues before any PRs to avoid wasting time on code that might not be merged upstream.

 If you are ready to make changes to the project, then please read the [Contributing guide](docs/CONTRIBUTING.md) first.